VkumarStack/CS35L-Notes/README.md

   - `(PATTERN){NUM, }` will match NUM or more instances of the preceding pattern
   - `(PATTERN){NUM1, NUM2}` will match between NUM1 and NUM2 instances of the preceding pattern

+- To get information about any command, do `man COMMAND`, outputs a manual page for that command.

 #### Navigation Commands
 - `pwd` prints the full path of the current directory
 - `cd [DIRECTORY]` changes the current directory to DIRECTORY.